-We see the creation of OpenFeature as further evidence that the engineering industry recognizes the many benefits that feature flags can provide, including A/B testing, testing in production, or simply controlling the release of new features to production.
+We see the creation of OpenFeature as further evidence that the engineering industry recognizes the many benefits that feature flags can provide to developer teams, including A/B testing, testing in production, or simply controlling new feature releases in the production environment.
 Because of the growing popularity of feature flags, many businesses today are deciding whether to build their own feature flag solution or to purchase one.
 Businesses may also have concerns about vendor lock-in, as customized, bespoke architectures are common when teams (especially enterprises) look to adopt feature flag tooling.
 OpenFeature was designed to address these challenges with an open standard for feature flagging.

 As a new and upcoming standard, it’s important that OpenFeature has support from existing vendors.
 At Harness, we’re excited to be one of the vendors contributing to this open standard.

 OpenFeature provides a specification for a vendor neutral implementation of feature flags.
 As stated on its website, “OpenFeature will provide a unified API and SDK, and a developer-first, cloud-native implementation, with extensibility for open source and commercial offerings.”